 Equation (15) buttresses White's (2004) findings about the cost of the "arms race."
 White provides empirical evidence that large vehicles actually result in more deaths and injuries than would otherwise occur.
+(Latin and Kasolas (2002) and Case (2006) also argue that large SUV's produce carnage on the roads.)

-Our theoretical model indicates that even if there are no additional accident costs from the use of large vehicles, the wasted expenditure on upsizing amounts to fully half of the expected accident losses.
+Our theoretical model indicates that even if there are no additional accidents from the use of large vehicles, and even if large vehicles do not result in more costly accidents, the wasted expenditure on upsizing amounts to fully half of the expected accident losses.